-Do not use the during cool air operation in extremely humid weather.
-The difference between the temperature of the outside air and that of the windshield can cause the outer surface of the windshield to fog up, blocking your vision, resulting in death or serious injury.
+Do not use $\langle \mu \mu \rangle$ during cool air operation in extremely humid weather.
+The difference between the temperature of the outside air and that of the windshield can cause the outer surface of the windshield to fog up, blocking your vision.